Hamiltonian Lie algebroids: Introduction

 for all sections $a$ and $b$ of $A$, where $\DA$ is the Lie algebroid differential, a degree-1 differential on the graded algebra $\Gamma(\wedge^\bullet A^*)$. \end{itemize} A Lie algebroid together with a connection $D$ and a section $\mu$ of $A^*$ satisfying (H1) and (H2) is called \textbf{weakly hamiltonian}.
 It is called \textbf{hamiltonian} if it satisfies (H1)-(H3). \end{Definition}

 Note that $\langle \gamma(\rho a), b \rangle = \omega(\rho a, \rho b)$, which shows that the right hand side of condition (H3) is always antisymmetric in $a$ and $b$.

-In Sec.~\ref{sec:anchored}, we arrive at a version of the condition (H1) in terms of local sections, choosing one from among several possible notions of what it should mean for a Lie algebroid to be compatible with a presymplectic structure.
-This choice is based partly on examples, but we see in Sec.~\ref{sec:connections} that the definition has a very natural formulation in terms of connections.
+In Section \ref{sec:anchored}, we arrive at a version of the condition (H1) in terms of local sections, choosing one from among several possible notions of what it should mean for a Lie algebroid to be compatible with a presymplectic structure.
+This choice is based partly on examples, but we see in Section \ref{sec:connections} that the definition has a very natural formulation in terms of connections.

-In Sec.~\ref{sec:MomPre}, we introduce the notion of $D$-momentum section for a Lie algebroid presymplectically anchored with respect to a connection $D$, and we define in Sec.~\ref{sec:HamMomMap} what it means for a momentum section to be compatible with a Lie algebroid bracket.
+In Section \ref{sec:MomPre}, we introduce the notion of $D$-momentum section for a Lie algebroid presymplectically anchored with respect to a connection $D$, and we define in Section \ref{sec:HamMomMap} what it means for a momentum section to be compatible with a Lie algebroid bracket.
 (Until this point, the bracket on sections of $A$ is irrelevant, and we assume simply that $A$ is provided with a connection and a bundle map $A\to TM$.)

-We reach in Sec.~\ref{sec:ZeroLocus} one of the original goals of our work, which is to show that, like the zero set of the momentum map for a hamiltonian Lie algebra action, the zero locus of the momentum section of any hamiltonian Lie algebroid is coisotropic.
+We reach in Section \ref{sec:ZeroLocus} one of the original goals of our work, which is to show that, like the zero set of the momentum map for a hamiltonian Lie algebra action, the zero locus of the momentum section of any hamiltonian Lie algebroid is coisotropic.
 It turns out to be useful here to express bracket-compatibility in terms of a torsion tensor $T:\wedge^2 A\to A$ associated to the connection $D$.